STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 \subsection{Cost Function}

-The cost function $\hat{c}(s,a)$ allows us to encode high-level robot behavior directly into the MPC optimization.
-This can be viewed as a form of cost-shaping that allows MPC to achieve sparse task objectives while also satisfying auxillary requirements such as avoiding joint limits, ensuring smooth motions, safety and maximizing manipulability during execution.
-Further, sampling-based MPC approaches do not rely on the gradient of the cost function and can thus incorporate general cost terms that are not constrained to be smooth or differentiable.

-We consider cost functions that are a weighted sum of simple cost terms, where each individual term encodes a desired behavior for manipulator control that can be easily implemented in a batched manner.
+The cost function $\hat{c}(s,a)$ encodes high-level robot behavior directly into the MPC optimization.
+This can be viewed as a form of cost-shaping that allows MPC to achieve sparse task objectives while also satisfying auxillary requirements such as avoiding joint limits, ensuring smooth motions and safety.
+We consider cost functions that are a weighted sum of simple cost terms, where each individual term encodes a desired robot behavior that can be easily implemented in a batched manner.